Inslee, Ferguson renew push for ban on assault weapons in Washington

 Inslee called assault-style firearms "weapons of war."

-"There are no legitimate reason for them in our society," Inslee said.
+"There are no legitimate reasons for them in our society," Inslee said.

 Another proposal would hold firearms manufacturers and sellers liable if they fail to establish, implement and enforce reasonable controls in the manufacture, sale, distribution and marketing of firearms.